larskanis/eventbox/README.md

 class Queue < Eventbox
   # Called at Queue.new just like Object#initialize in ordinary ruby classes
   async_call def init
     @que = []       # List of values waiting for being fetched by deq
     @waiting = []   # List of blocking deq calls waiting for new values to be pushed by enq end

   # Push a value to the queue and return the next value by the next waiting deq call
-  async_call def enq(value)
+  async_call def enq(€value)  # €-variables are passed through as reference
-    @que << value         # Push a value to the queue if w=@waiting.shift
+    @que << €value            # Push a value to the queue if w=@waiting.shift
       w.yield @que.shift      # Let one waiting deq call return with the next value from the queue end end

   # Fetch a value from the queue or suspend the caller until a value has been enqueued
   yield_call def deq(result)
     if @que.empty?
       @waiting << result      # Don't return a value now, but enqueue the request as waiting else
       result.yield @que.shift # Immediately return the next value from the queue end end end